DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Inquiries/Functional acknowledgement received.md

 When assigning outbound documents for a trading partner, the user has an option to set that an Inbound functional acknowledgement is required.
 This is achieved by setting **Acknowledgement** to *Yes* on the Trading partner's Outgoing documents.

-This inqury form provides a view of outgoing documents that requires an Inbound functional acknowledgement.
+This inqury form provides a view of outgoing documents that requires an Inbound functional acknowledgement. <br>
 **Outbound files** on the Action pane opens the Outbound file for the staging record.

 Filter pane options: